 Read the full open call document here.

-Attend one of our briefing sessions on 25 July and 28 August to gain a better understanding and insight into what we are looking for.
-Details on how to join us will follow, keep an eye on our social media channels and website for updates.
+Attend our briefing sessions on Monday 19 July at 12.00 PM BST to gain a better understanding and insight into what we are looking for.
+Sign up for the briefing session here.

 How to apply

 Please complete the online application form which includes details on your proposal, approach and proposed outputs; information about you and your collaborator and what you will both learn; and why you would benefit from being awarded the grant.